 The girls are very fortunate to have a huge range of extra-curricular activities which take place abroad, including sports and music tours and cultural trips.

-Forthcoming trips include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players and an International Junior Netball Tournament at Disneyland Paris for the U16 and U15 Netball Teams.
+Forthcoming trips include Pre-Season Tennis Training at the Villa Tennis Academy, Mallorca for selected Fifth and Sixth Form tennis players.

 The Chamber Choir enjoyed a highly successful concert tour of Paris during the Easter holidays, 2014.
 They sang in the churches of Saint-Sulpice to an audience of 80, La Madeleine to an audience of 200 and then in Notre Dame Cathedral where it was estimated that there was an audience of over 1,000.
 The girls received some well-deserved praise for their performances:

 “I was astonished by the sheer beauty and professionalism of your choir’s singing.”
 (Concert Tour Attendee)